 The PM returned to Downing Street and, at 3pm, addressed the nation.
 Neither Lord Moran nor the peer next to him thought much of the speech, describing it as “tinny”, but Coward, listening on one of the loud speakers in London, branded it “a magnificent speech, simple and without boastfulness”.

 At 3.30pm, Churchill was given a rousing reception on entering the House of Commons and he in turn praised Parliament, calling it, “the strongest foundation for waging war that has ever been seen in the whole of our long history”.

 There were similar scenes of jubilation in Glasgow, Cardiff and Belfast, but it was London that hosted the biggest party.
 So vast were the crowds that it was impossible to enter Underground stations, so people walked, cycled or improvised.
 “Cars passed us with people riding on the hoods and the bonnets,” wrote Hodgson of her walk down Pall Mall.
 “Everyone was just letting themselves go!”

 By the time Churchill returned to the palace with his War Cabinet, the crowd was enormous.
-The king and queen, having already made one appearance – alongside the two princesses with Elizabeth in her army uniform – reappeared, this time with a cigar-waving Churchill, prompting “a great outburst of cheering, which continued for at least five minutes… afterwards the crowd began community singing.”
+The king and queen, having already made one appearance – alongside the two princesses with the future Elizabeth II in her army uniform – reappeared, this time with a cigar-waving Churchill, prompting “a great outburst of cheering, which continued for at least five minutes… afterwards the crowd began community singing.”